Transnet separation

 Actions

-•The National Ports Act of 2005 was enacted, providing the legal mandate •Presidential announcement and ministerial approval were secured •Transnet Board has approved disposal plans for non-core assets as part of the process •The Ports Regulator has developed regulatory frameworks and methodologies •A ministerial Task Team has been appointed to address financial sustainability concerns •Work is underway on the Memorandum of Incorporation and registration documentation.
+•The National Ports Act of 2005 was enacted, providing the legal mandate •Presidential announcement and ministerial approval were secured •Transnet Board has approved disposal plans for non-core assets as part of the process •The Ports Regulator has developed regulatory frameworks and methodologies •A ministerial Task Team has been appointed to address financial sustainability concerns •Work is under way on the memorandum of incorporation and registration documentation.

 Are there plans?

 Yes, forms part of freight logistics roadmap and OV2.0.
 In May 2025, after missing the April deadline, the Minister of Transport has appointed a task team to find solutions that protect Transnet's financial sustainability but no new timeline has been established.
-Technical preparations continue with the Memorandum of Incorporation under development and asset disposal plans approved, though Transnet has yet to finalise its non-core asset list.
+Technical preparations continue with the memorandum of incorporation under development and asset disposal plans approved, though Transnet has yet to finalise its non-core asset list.

 Is it on the agenda?

 Corporatisation remains firmly on the agenda, backed by the Sona framework, Operation Vulindlela, the Freight Logistics Roadmap and National Treasury’s conditions for Transnet guarantees.
-The legal framework exists, the Ports Regulator has set asset valuation rules and tariff methods and Transnet is preparing the Memorandum of Incorporation and registration.
+The legal framework exists, the Ports Regulator has set asset valuation rules and tariff methods and Transnet is preparing the memorandum of incorporation and registration.
 The Transnet Board has approved disposal of non-core assets to support the shift.

 Goals